 December 14, 2020

 It’s been a long wait.
-After having created the 10 small photo and painting Combines for the Shanghai exhibition, all images were delivered by my friend and liaison, Xing, to the authorities for a green light.
-Sine then, standstill and no feedback.
-It goes without saing that it has been months of frustration.
+After having created the 10 small photos collage paintings “Combines” for the Shanghai exhibition, all images were sent to my friend and liaison, Xing.
+After that, we lost contact and it has been at a standstill with no feedback.
+It goes without saying that it has been months of frustration.
+The pandemic basically closed down China.

 I am now working on alternative options for China.
 If they do not work out either, I will bring back the SPAR installation from the storehouse in Venice and see whether it can travel around Europe – post-Corona – instead.